ahkharsha/briXchange-emc/README.md

 ## 🎯 **Project Vision**

-Our vision is to democratize real estate investment by leveraging blockchain technology. **AIABricks** enables anyone to participate in property investments with fractional ownership, ensuring inclusivity and transparency in every transaction.
+Our vision is to democratize real estate investment by leveraging blockchain technology. **briXchange** enables anyone to participate in property investments with fractional ownership, ensuring inclusivity and transparency in every transaction.

 ---